VietPQ685/Custom-Themes/Custom_fastfetch/README.md

 - Config file will be in `~/.config/fastfetch`

-# Add/Remove fastfetch
+# How to use fastfetch
-- In Folder home, find file `.bashrc`
-- Write the following text at the end of the file to display fastfetch when opening Terminal
+- Write the following command into Terminal to display fastfetch
 ```
 fastfetch
 ```
-- Delete `fastfetch` if you want to remove it

 # Custum fastfetch